dickinson-comp130-02-fa2025/comp130-web/resources/index.md

 3. Interactive textbook: You can interact with the textbook by reading it in the form of _Jupyter notebooks_.
 Links to the notebooks are on the very first page of the textbook.

-4. We will review concepts in the assigned reading, including some of the following: interpreter, prompt, operators, type (this is what I usually call a datatype), bugs and debugging, variable, assignment statement, state diagram, variable names, keywords, input.
+4. We will review concepts in the assigned reading, including some of the following: arithmetic operator, type (this is what I usually call a _datatype_), expression, function, function call, bugs and debugging, variable, assignment statement, state diagram, `input()`.

 5. [If time allows.]
 Download Python from [python.org](https://www.python.org/), launch IDLE, run some programs (see suggestions in class 1).